mukhindev/react-data-table/README.md

 This table without virtualization.
 So using this table with big data is a bad idea.
 Check out [AG-Grid](https://www.ag-grid.com/), [TanStack Table](https://tanstack.com/table/latest) and the same projects.

+## CSS Modules

+Package components use the CSS modules without pre-processing, so you can process them to suit your build.
+Vite and Next.js support CSS modules.

 ## Data-driven